corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 to use in memory token selection, you need to write wrappers around `MoveTokensFlow` and `RedeemTokensFlow`.

-You can also use that selection with `addMoveTokens` and `addRedeemTokens` utility functions, but make sure that all the checks are performed before construction of the transaction.
+You can also use that selection with `addMoveTokens` and `addRedeemTokens` utility functions.
+When doing this, you must make sure that all the checks are performed before construction of the transaction.